 you are not a good fit for our program, it is our focus to connect you with the most appropriate care.
 We are here to either provide

 you or connect you with best behavioral health care possible.

 Join a Behavioral Health Therapeutic Process Group

-- Contact your closest office for program availabilities.
+- Contact your closest office for program availabilities and current open groups.

 Kat Austin - DenverLPC, LAC, LMFT, Clinical Supervisor

 Cody Meyer - DenverMA, LPC, Behavioral Health Clinician